zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/app-hello-starlingx.md

 ```

 ## Using Web Browser from a machine that can access the Cloud
-Open a web browswer to the floating IP Address (http://<Controller FIP>:31115
+Open a web browser to the floating IP Address (http://<Controller FIP>:31115

 ![Image missing](images/app-helloworld-web.png)